jperkins1/csv-combine-script/README.md

 ./macos-csv-combine-script.sh
 ```

-You'll have to enter your password,
+Keep an eye on the terminal window, as you'll be prompted for your password and to press "RETURN" at a certain point.

-Enter the directory where your CSV files are stored, and press enter.
+When prompted later in the script, enter the directory where your CSV files are stored, and press enter.
 That will produce a file called `output.csv` that will contain the 3rd column of all the CSV files in the directory you specified.